-273. FY 1990 ACTUARIAL REVIEW OF THE PUB-LIC EMPLOYEES' RETIREMENT SYSTEM
+273. FY 1990 ACTUARIAL REVIEW OF THE PUB-LIC EMPLOYEES' RETIREMENT SYSTEM OF MISSISSIPPI, December 17, 1991, 61 pages

 MISS.
 CODE ANN.
 Section 25-11-101 (1972) requires PEER annually to review actuarial and financial aspects of the Mississippi Public Employees' Retirement System.
 This year's review focuses on adequacy of benefit levels, the impact of new Governmental Accounting Standards Board reporting requirements, and implications of the Tax Reform Act of 1986.